Health Sciences, B.S.

 For more information on the SLU Health Information Management program professional and technical standards and program outcomes, please see Additional Accreditation Information.

-- Graduates will be able to demonstrate effective team skills when collaborating on healthcare projects.
+- Students will demonstrate effective team skills when collaborating on health care projects.

-- Graduates will be able to exhibit ethical behaviors related to health sciences that are rooted in Jesuit values.
+- Students will reflect on behaviors related to health sciences rooted in Jesuit values of cura personalis.

 Students in SLU's health sciences major take the following courses.